zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 {% include figure.html url="/assets/imgs/meta/instacart.jpg" description="There used to be an Instagram chariot right behind my desk in the London Brock office" %}

-{% include figure.html url="/assets/imgs/meta/pingpong.jpg" description="Where we used to play some ping pong" %}
+{% include figure.html url="/assets/imgs/meta/pingpong.jpg" description="Where I used to play some ping pong" %}

 {% include figure.html url="/assets/imgs/meta/work_office.jpg" description="My desk at the London Brock office" %}

-After the first couple of weeks, I was flown to Meta HQ (then Facebook) to continue my bootcamp, besides the code stack we also ramped up on the company culture and work style.
+After the first couple of weeks, I was flown to Meta HQ (then Facebook) to continue my bootcamp, besides the code stack I also ramped up on the company culture and work style.

 Here are some pictures of my first visit to Meta HQ while a bootcamper: